home-assistant/developers.home-assistant/docs/dev_101_services.md

 ```

-## Entity services
+## Entity service actions

-Sometimes you want to provide extra services to control your entities.
-For example, the Sonos integration provides services to group and ungroup devices.
-Entity services are special because there are many different ways a user can specify entities.
+Sometimes you want to provide extra actions to control your entities.
+For example, the Sonos integration provides action to group and ungroup devices.
+Entity service actions are special because there are many different ways a user can specify entities.
 It can use areas, a group or a list of entities.

-You need to register entity services in your platforms, like `<your-domain>/media_player.py`.
-These services will be made available under your domain and not the media player domain.
+You need to register entity service actions in your platforms, like `<your-domain>/media_player.py`.
+These service actions will be made available under your domain and not the media player domain.
 Example code:

 ```python
 from homeassistant.helpers import config_validation as cv, entity_platform, service